Scoring Your FICO

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-We're used to working with all levels of FICO scores.
+We're used to working with all levels of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
+There are strategies to boost your score.
 Building your FICO score takes time.
-It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Retail cards and gas cards.
-For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always beware of maintaining a large balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.
+- Apply for gas cards or retail credit.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You must always avoid carrying a large balance for more than a couple of billing cycles because these types of cards usually have a steeper interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

 - Stay on top of payments.
-Your FICO score plummets with each account that goes to collections.
+Delinquent payments instantly lower your credit score.
 It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-- Ensure that your credit history is correct.
+- Correct your credit report.
 If you find mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Brown & Company of Park City, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Brown & Company of Park City, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.